Uterine conditions don’t always cause signs or symptoms, so you may not know about them until you try to get pregnant or you get pregnant.

 - Vaginal or 3-D ultrasound.
 An ultrasound is a prenatal test (a test that you get during pregnancy) that uses sound waves and a computer screen to show a picture of your baby inside the womb.
 A vaginal ultrasound is done in the vagina instead of on the outside of your belly.
 A 3-D ultrasound makes an image that’s almost as clear as a photograph.

 - Sonohysterogram.
-In this test, your health care provider puts salt water into the uterus through the cervix and then does a vaginal ultrasound.
-The salt water allows a clearer picture of the inside of the uterus than a regular ultrasound.
+In this test, your provider puts a special fluid into the uterus through the cervix and then does a vaginal ultrasound.
+The fluid allows a clearer picture of the inside of the uterus than a regular ultrasound.
 The cervix is the opening to the uterus that sits at the top of the vagina.
 You get this test when you’re not pregnant.

 - Magnetic resonance imaging (also called MRI).
-MRI is a medical test that makes a detailed picture of the inside of your body.
+MRI uses large magnets and radio waves to make a clear picture of the inside of your uterus.
 It’s highly accurate in diagnosing most uterine abnormalities.
 You get this test when you’re not pregnant.

-If these tests show you have a problem with your uterus, your health care provider may recommend surgery, especially if you’ve had a miscarriage or premature birth in the past.
+If these tests show you have a problem with your uterus, your provider may recommend surgery, especially if you’ve had a miscarriage or premature birth in the past.

 What is a retroverted or tipped uterus?

 A retroverted uterus is when your uterus tips backward instead of forward.
-It’s a common condition that about 1 in 5 women (20 percent) have.
+It’s a common condition that about 1 in 4 to 1 in 5 women (20-25 percent) have.
 You can be born with it (congenital), or it can develop later in life (acquired).
 A tipped uterus rarely causes pregnancy complications.